chipsalliance/firrtl/spec/spec.md

 ```

 A readwrite port is a single port that, on a given cycle, can be used either as
 a read or a write port.
-If the readwrite port is not in write mode (the `wmode`
+If the readwrite port is not in write mode (the
-field is low), then the `rdata`, `addr`, `en`, and `clk` fields constitute its
+`wmode`{.firrtl} field is low), then the `rdata`{.firrtl}, `addr`{.firrtl},
-read port fields, and should be used accordingly.
-If the readwrite port is in
+`en`{.firrtl}, and `clk`{.firrtl} fields constitute its read port fields, and
+should be used accordingly.
+If the readwrite port is in write mode (the
-write mode (the `wmode` field is high), then the `wdata`, `wmask`, `addr`, `en`,
+`wmode`{.firrtl} field is high), then the `wdata`{.firrtl}, `wmask`{.firrtl},
-and `clk` fields constitute its write port fields, and should be used
+`addr`{.firrtl}, `en`{.firrtl}, and `clk`{.firrtl} fields constitute its write
+port fields, and should be used accordingly.
-accordingly.

 ### Read Under Write Behaviour

-The read-under-write flag indicates the value held on a read port's `data` field
+The read-under-write flag indicates the value held on a read port's
-if its memory location is written to while it is reading.
-The flag may take on
+`data`{.firrtl} field if its memory location is written to while it is reading.
-three settings: `old`, `new`, and `undefined`.
+The flag may take on three settings: `old`{.firrtl}, `new`{.firrtl}, and
+`undefined`{.firrtl}.

-If the read-under-write flag is set to `old`, then a read port always returns
+If the read-under-write flag is set to `old`{.firrtl}, then a read port always
-the value existing in the memory on the same cycle that the read was requested.
+returns the value existing in the memory on the same cycle that the read was
+requested.

 Assuming that a combinational read always returns the value stored in the memory
 (no write forwarding), then intuitively, this is modeled as a combinational read
 from the memory that is then delayed by the appropriate read latency.

-If the read-under-write flag is set to `new`, then a read port always returns
+If the read-under-write flag is set to `new`{.firrtl}, then a read port always
-the value existing in the memory on the same cycle that the read was made
+returns the value existing in the memory on the same cycle that the read was
-available.
-Intuitively, this is modeled as a combinational read from the memory
+made available.
+Intuitively, this is modeled as a combinational read from the
-after delaying the read address by the appropriate read latency.
+memory after delaying the read address by the appropriate read latency.

-If the read-under-write flag is set to `undefined`, then the value held by the
+If the read-under-write flag is set to `undefined`{.firrtl}, then the value held
-read port after the appropriate read latency is undefined.
+by the read port after the appropriate read latency is undefined.

 For the purpose of defining such collisions, an "active write port" is a write
 port or a readwrite port that is used to initiate a write operation on a given
-clock edge, where `en` is set and, for a readwriter, `wmode` is set.
-An "active
+clock edge, where `en`{.firrtl} is set and, for a readwriter, `wmode`{.firrtl}
-read port" is a read port or a readwrite port that is used to initiate a read
+is set.
+An "active read port" is a read port or a readwrite port that is used to
-operation on a given clock edge, where `en` is set and, for a readwriter,
+initiate a read operation on a given clock edge, where `en`{.firrtl} is set and,
-`wmode` is not set.
-Each operation is defined to be "active" for the number of
+for a readwriter, `wmode`{.firrtl} is not set.
+Each operation is defined to be
-cycles set by its corresponding latency, starting from the cycle where its
+"active" for the number of cycles set by its corresponding latency, starting
-inputs were provided to its associated port.
-Note that this excludes
+from the cycle where its inputs were provided to its associated port.
+Note that
-combinational reads, which are simply modeled as combinationally selecting from
+this excludes combinational reads, which are simply modeled as combinationally
-stored values
+selecting from stored values

 For memories with independently clocked ports, a collision between a read
 operation and a write operation with independent clocks is defined to occur when